swiftlang/swift-evolution/proposals/0091-improving-operators-in-protocols.md

 This approach also significantly reduces the number of symbols in the global namespace.
 Consider a protocol like `Equatable`, which requires a global definition of `==` for _every_ type that conforms to it.
-This approach replaces those _N_ global operators with a single generic global operator.

-The reduction in the number of global operators should have a positive impact on type checker performance as well.
-The search set at the global level becomes much smaller, and then the generic trampoline uses the bound type to quickly resolve the actual implementation.

-Similarly, this behavior allows users to be more explicit when referring to operator functions as first-class operations.
-Passing an operator function like `+` to a generic algorithm will still work with the trampoline operators, but in situations where type inference fails and the user needs to be more explicit about the types, being able to write `T.+` is a cleaner and unambiguous shorthand compared to casting the global `+` to the appropriate function signature type.
+The approach described above with universal lookup will ignore all of the implementations of `==` on types where it satisfies the `Equatable` conformance, which leaves only the single operator on `Equatable` itself to be considered instead.
+(This assumes that nobody implements `==` while not conforming to `Equatable`; while this is certainly possible, it is likely to be rare enough that it would not negatively impact performance.)

 ### Other kinds of operators (prefix, postfix, assignment)